 The table was completed utilizing the 2018-2019 Request for Proposal (RFP) Measurable Objectives and Assessments form.
 The objectives- 1-English Language Arts/Writing, 2-Mathematics, 3-Science, 4- Third Grade Promotion, 5-Personal Enrichment (Behavior and Problem-Solving), 6-Personal Enrichment (Health & Nutrition) 8-Adult Family Services (Literacy) - meet program requirements and use benchmarks that experiential data has proven to be challenging yet attainable.
 The program design links to needs assessment findings.
-It responds to parents' concerns about additional academic support to raise proficiency and close learning gaps in the core areas, homework assistance, extracurricular enrichment, social emotional learning to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions, and family involvement.
-The three schools show a clear academic need; Chestnut, Poinciana and Ventura Elementary hold a 2018 school grade of "C," therefore 21st CCLC's emphasis on core subjects aligns well.
+It responds to parents' concerns about additional academic support to raise proficiency and close learning gaps in the core areas, homework assistance, extracurricular enrichment. social emotional learning to understand and manage emotions, set and achieve positive goals. feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions, and family involvement.
+Flora Ridge received a school grade of "D" so it will need support as it is identified as a Comprehensive and Targeted Support and Improvement school.
+The remaining schools show a clear academic need; Cypress and Thacker Avenue Elementary hold a 2018 school grade of "C," therefore 21st CCLC's emphasis on core subjects aligns well.
 The structured atmosphere will provide homework assistance to high-risk students and keep them connected to school with academic and personal enrichment.
 The safe learning environment will protect students during primetime juvenile crime hours while opening the library to the community, offering access to technology, building school-community partnerships, and providing adult family member activities to counteract language/employment barriers.
 The evaluator's data collection plan and responsibilities timeline will ensure access to appropriate data.
 Since the centers are district schools, obtaining data does not pose an issue.